MiGurke/nfvacal/README.md

 # Nfvacal - nextflow variant calling pipeline using freebayes

  This pipeline calls variants from bam files of multiple individuals using freebayes.
 It is adapted for usage on the MfN cluster.

 Steps of the pipeline are:

 1. Adding RG individual tags to the bam file to later be able to identify different individuals in the final cvf file.
 2. Index bam files./
 3. Splitting the scaffolds of the reference genome into sections of a given size.
 4. Calling of variants for all individuals simultaneously, but in parallel for the sections of the scaffolds genome using freebayes.
 5. Compressing the resulting vcf files.
+6. Sorting the samples in the vcf file.
+7. Indexing the files.
-6. Merging of all chromosome vcf's into one final file.
+8. Merging of all chromosome vcf's into one final file.
-7. Calculating statistics about the file using vcftools and vcflib.
+9. Calculating statistics about the file using vcftools and vcflib.
-8. Creating a html report from the stats.
+10. Creating a html report from the stats.